pcusihuaman/unmsm-recredit-risk-randomforest-peru/01_paradigm/paradigm_justification.md

 # Paradigm Justification Statement
+##  Title>Development of an Artificial Intelligence Model (Random Forest) to Estimate Bankruptcy-Related Credit Risk in the Peruvian Financial Sector Using SBS Financial Indicators.
-## Research Paradigms for AI: Positivism, Interpretivism & Computational Thinking
+Research Paradigms for AI: Positivism, Interpretivism & Computational Thinking

 ---